Understanding Hard Inquiries on Your Credit Reports

 Recent hard inquiries on your credit reports tell a lender that you were recently shopping for new credit.
 This may be meaningful to a potential lender when assessing your creditworthiness.

 Exceptions to the impact on your credit scores

 If you're shopping for some types of loans, such as a mortgage loan, multiple inquires for the same purpose within a certain period of time are generally counted as one inquiry.
 The timeframes may vary, but range from 14 days to 45 days, depending on the credit scoring model being used.
 All inquiries will show on your credit reports, but generally only one within the specified period of time will impact your credit scores.
 This exception does not apply to credit cards.

 Before shopping for a loan, it's always smart to proactively plan your finances.

-Second, you may also want to check your credit before getting quotes to understand what information is reported in your credit file.
-You can request a free credit report from each of the two nationwide credit reporting agencies by visiting their websites.
+Second, you may also want to check your credit reports before getting quotes to understand what information is reported.
+Find out how to request a free credit report from Equifax.

 If you're worried about the effect that multiple hard inquiries may have on your credit reports, it may be tempting to accept an offer early rather than allow multiple hard inquiries on your credit.
 However, consider your individual situation carefully before cutting your shopping period short.
 In many cases, the impact hard inquiries have on your credit scores from shopping around will likely be minimal compared to the long-term benefits of finding a loan with a lower interest rate.
 The more informed you are about what happens when you apply for a loan, the better you can prepare for the process before you start shopping.